 In this post, we examined 2 simple ways to find value in between date range in Excel and return it.
 We have shown them with proper guidance and clear illustrations.
 So, stick with us and follow the processes.

-2 Ways to Return Value If Date Is Between Range in Excel
+How to Return Value If Date Is Between Range in Excel: 2 Easy Ways

 The graphic below illustrates a dataset including the delivery and acceptance dates of textile items from a specific order.
 In the following sections, we will go through several short Excel techniques that will return a value if the date falls within two ranges.